git/git.github.io/rev_news/drafts/edition-70.md

   access the trace2 session ID which was previously managed only in `trace2/tr2_sid.h` and `trace2/tr2_sid.c`.

-  Josh's second question was if it was ok to add a `trace2.announceSID` configuration option for the feature his patch series implemented.
-The reason is that some Git processes on servers, like `git upload-pack` have previously been prevented to read some potentially malicious config options from local repositories for security reasons.
+  Josh's second question was if it was OK to add a `trace2.announceSID` configuration option for the feature his patch series implemented.
+The reason is that some Git processes on servers, like `git upload-pack`, have previously been prevented to read some potentially malicious config options from local repositories for security reasons.